 5 – First settlement at London Bridge

-In 2014, Network Rail discovered hundreds of historic artefacts during excavations under the ancient arches of London Bridge station, which last year completed a £1bn transformation.
+In 2014, we discovered hundreds of historic artefacts during excavations under the ancient arches of London Bridge station, which in 2018 completed a £1bn transformation.

 Findings included a wide range of everyday objects that gave an insight into the area’s first settlement: